What the Beginning of an Ebola Outbreak Looks Like

 The change in Zaire Ebola happened in just one letter of its genetic code.
 The virus that was spread at Menindor’s funeral, the mutant, the changed Ebola, is officially named the A82V Makona Variant of Zaire Ebola.
 In this book it will be referred to simply as the Makona strain or the hot Makona.
 Scientists think it first arose as a single mutant particle of Ebola in the body of some unidentified person who lived near or in the city of Guéckédou, Guinea.
 That one mutant particle of hot Makona, that one fish with sharper teeth, multiplied to vast numbers in the victim’s body.
 Then, somehow, the hot Makona strain got to Menindor.
 She almost certainly caught it from one of her patients.
 As of this writing, however, many questions about the hot Makona remain unanswered.

 The Makona strain really gets into human cells easily.
 The strain may be able to spread through a person’s body faster and more powerfully than any other kind of Ebola—but this has not been proven.
-The Makona may
+The Makona may be more contagious than any other Ebola, easier to catch.
+It could be hotter—more lethal—than any other filovirus, even hotter than Zaire Ebola.
+We really don’t understand the exact characteristics of the Makona strain.
+But by now there is quite a bit of evidence that the Makona strain is the most contagious and devastating kind of Ebola that’s yet appeared.

 In the funeral of Menindor we are seeing something that resembles a high-speed movie displaying the first instants of a nuclear explosion.
 We are looking into the core of the expanding fireball right at the start of detonation.
 The funeral produced an unseen biological flash of a new virus, and the virus began explosive amplification in the human species.